The Single Person’s Holiday Survival Guide

 Stockpile some great entertainment

 Before the holidays start, turn your home into a bunker of fun with a bunch of great movies and books you know you can totally get lost in.
 That way, if you wake up on Christmas and realize nothing is open, you don’t have to worry about being stuck listlessly watching A Wonderful Life repeats and identifying with the jumping-off-a-bridge part.
-Book-wise, we recommend series rather than single tomes (think Harry Potter, Stephen King’s The Green Mile, or Sophie Kinsella’s Shopaholic books).
-Same goes for videos (if you haven’t yet rented Six Feet Under, 24, or The Office box sets, now’s definitely your chance).
+Book-wise, we recommend series rather than single tomes (think The Hunger Games, E. L. James’ Fifty Shades of Grey series, or Sophie Kinsella’s Shopaholic books).
+Same goes for TV (if you haven’t binge-watched Game of Thrones, The Walking Dead or Scandal, now’s definitely your chance).
 If you must have a holiday movie, we suggest the anti-sappy, laugh-out-loud Elf or at-least-I’m-not-the-only-one-with-a-bonkers-family Home for the Holidays.

 Adopt a pet self-improvement project